Critical Metallicity of Cool Supergiant Formation. II. Physical Origin: Introduction

 \section{Introduction}

-In the first paper of this series \citep[][hereafter Paper I]{ou2023}, we presented a grid of $\sim$2000 stellar models and identified a critical metallicity for the formation of cool supergiants (i.e., red or yellow), $Z_{\rm c} \sim 0.001 \approx 0.1 Z_{\odot}$ \citep[For reference, $Z_{\odot}=0.0134$;][]{asplund2009}.
-We found that massive stars with metallicities below this threshold ($Z < Z_{\rm c}$) typically do not evolve into cool supergiants during the core-helium (He) burning phase.
-This bifurcation in evolutionary paths has a significant impact on stellar mass loss, as cool supergiants exhibit considerably higher mass-loss rates than main-sequence stars.
-In this paper, we further explore the physical origin of this critical metallicity.
+In the first paper of this series \citep[][hereafter Paper I]{ou2023}, we presented a grid of $\sim$2000 non-rotating massive star models and identified a critical metallicity at around $Z\sim 0.001$ for the formation of cool supergiants (i.e., red or yellow).
+We found that stars with metallicities below this threshold typically do not evolve into cool supergiants during the core-helium (He) burning phase.
+Our finding is consistent with various earlier stellar models, which likewise show that low-$Z$ stars tend to remain blue supergiants (BSGs) rather than evolving into red supergiants (RSGs) \citep{brunish1982,arnett1991,baraffe1991,brocato1993,hirschi2007,eleid2009,limongi2017,groh2019}, but we further identified a well-defined metallicity threshold for this transition.
+This bifurcation in evolutionary paths has a significant impact on stellar mass loss, as RSGs exhibit considerably higher mass-loss rates than main-sequence stars and BSGs.
+In this paper, we investigate the physical origin of this critical metallicity.

-Our finding of a critical metallicity is consistent with various earlier stellar models, which likewise show that low-$Z$ stars tend to remain blue supergiants (BSGs) rather than evolving into red supergiants (RSGs) \citep{brunish1982,arnett1991,baraffe1991,brocato1993,hirschi2007,eleid2009,limongi2017}.
-Similarly, in the Hertzsprung–Russell (HR) diagram of the recent Geneva stellar evolution models, stars with $Z=0.0004$ also remain blue during the core-He burning phase \citep{groh2019}.
-These results suggest that the existence of a critical metallicity is a general outcome among various stellar evolution models.

-Although the metallicity dependence of RSG formation is consistent between models, the underlying physics behind the effect of metallicity remains uncertain.
-An early attempt to explain it was made by \citet{ritossa1996}, who argued that the envelopes of low-metallicity stars cannot effectively trap radiation energy from central burning because of reduced opacity.
-Therefore, they cannot evolve into RSGs.
-This interpretation is based on a framework in which thermal imbalance within the envelope, governed by the core luminosity and the envelope opacity, drives the inflation of the stellar envelope towards red-giant or supergiant dimensions \citep{Renzini1984,renzini1992,renzini1994,renzini2023}.
-However, this explanation for RSG formation based on heat absorption has been questioned by subsequent studies \citep{iben1993,sugimoto2000,faulkner2005,bertolami2022}.
+An early attempt to explain the metallicity dependence of RSG formation was made by \citet{ritossa1996}, who argued that the envelopes of low-metallicity stars cannot effectively trap radiation energy from central burning because of reduced opacity, and therefore cannot evolve into RSGs.
+This interpretation is based on a framework in which thermal imbalance within the envelope, governed by the core luminosity and the envelope opacity, drives the inflation of the stellar envelope to red-giant or supergiant dimensions \citep{Renzini1984,renzini1992,renzini1994,renzini2023}.
+However, this explanation for RSG formation based on heat absorption has been shown to be inconsistent with subsequent studies \citep{iben1993,sugimoto2000,faulkner2005,bertolami2022,ou2024}.